VictorRicarteSilva/VictorRicarteSilva/README.md

  ## Hello World, I am Victor Ricarte Silva 👋

-  - 🔭 I am working with C# for back-end;
+  - 🔭 I am working with .NET for back-end;
-  - 🌱 I am learning about Docker, Kubernetes, Blazor and Angular;
+  - 🌱 I am learning about Docker, Kubernetes;
-  - 🤔 I am looking for a new opportunit to work with C# and associated tecnologies;
+  - 🤔 I am looking for a new opportunit to work with .NET and associated tecnologies;
   - 😄 Pronouns: he/him;

 ## My Stats